unnsse/BoundingBox/README.md

 ## Features

+• Reads input text file containing 2D grid from `stdin`.

-• Detects all connected components of `*` characters using Union-Find.
+• Detects all connected components of `*` characters using Disjoint Set Union-Find (DSU).

+• Calculates bounding box coordinates during the find-union phase.

 • Computes the minimum bounding box for each component.

 • Filters for the largest non-overlapping bounding box.

+• Filters and compares boxes using area and coordinates.

 • Optionally returns all non-overlapping boxes in sorted order.

+• Returns empty string if no valid boxes found.

 • Handles malformed input with a clear "Error" output.

 • Efficient for large grids (10,000 × 10,000).

 See [Requirements.md](Requirements.md) for more details.

----

-## Design/Implementation

-• Uses a Union-Find (DisjointSet) to track connected components of `*`.

-• Calculates bounding box coordinates during the find-union phase.

-• Filters and compares boxes using area and coordinates.

 ---